fvsch/kirby-twig/README.md

   <img src="doc/kirby-plus-twig.png" width="200" alt="">
 </figure>

--   Adds support for [Twig templates](http://twig.sensiolabs.org/) to [Kirby CMS](https://getkirby.com/).
+-   Adds support for [Twig templates](http://twig.sensiolabs.org/) to [Kirby CMS](https://getkirby.com/) (2.3+).
--   Requires Kirby 2.3 (in beta as of 2016-04-12).
 -   PHP templates still work, you don’t have to rewrite them if you don’t want to.
-(Note: if both `mytemplate.twig` and `mytemplate.php` exist, the Twig template is used.)

 What it looks like